gvijay00/java-notes-34r-36r/Java Basics.md

 A **language** is a way to communicate, either between people or between people and computers.
 It has two important parts:

 ### **1. Syntax**
-The rules that decide how to write in that language (like grammar in English or how to write code in Java).
+The rules that decide how to write in that language (like grammar in English or how to write code in Java)

 ### **2. Semantics**
 The meaning of what is written (like correct sentences in English or logical correctness in programming).